Angus Fung

 We present a novel people tracking architecture for mobile service robots using conditional latent diffusion models, which we name Latent Diffusion Track (LDTrack), to solve the robotic problem of tracking multiple dynamic people under intraclass variations.

-X-Nav: Learning Cross-Embodiment Navigation for Wheeled and Quadrupedal Robots
+X-Nav: Learning End-to-End Cross-Embodiment Navigation for Mobile Robots

 Haitong Wang, Aaron Hao Tan, Angus Fung, Goldie Nejat